-If you’ve never purchased health insurance on your own and don’t deal with many health issues, it may be tempting to forgo health insurance to save on monthly premiums.
-However, taking advantage of affordable health plan options may help you save on costs in the long run.
+If you’ve never purchased health insurance on your own and don’t deal with many health issues, it may be tempting to forgo coverage to save on premiums.
+But that may be short-sighted.

-While you can no longer be penalized for being uninsured on a federal level, some individual states still enforce those mandates.
-New Jersey, Washington D.C., Massachusetts, California and Rhode Island have a penalty for not having health insurance.
-Penalties vary per state but are either based on a person’s income or a flat rate of $675 per adult.
+- Tax penalties and savings – While you’re no longer penalized on a federal level for being uninsured, some states still enforce an individual mandate for health insurance.
+Penalties vary but are often an amount based on your income or a flat rate per adult.

 On the other hand, some high-deductible health plans, which can be paired with a health savings account (HSA), offer tax benefits.
 An HSA has the potential to lower your federal taxable income and produce earnings through interest and investing.

 Take the next step: If you’ve decided you will sign up for health coverage when it’s available, get ready by taking a few minutes to review these important tips for open enrollment.